Asphalt Shingle Repair: Signs, Costs & Process

 Seeing a single damaged shingle can make a DIY repair seem like a quick weekend fix.
 While tackling home projects is satisfying, roofing is one area where a small mistake can lead to significant, costly problems.
 Before you climb a ladder, it’s important to understand the risks involved and what a professional repair truly protects.
 The job often involves more than just a hammer and nails; it requires specific knowledge to avoid causing more harm than good.

-The Risks of Using the Wrong Materials
+The Risk of Using Incorrect Materials

 Using the wrong materials is one of the biggest pitfalls of a DIY repair.
 You might find shingles that look similar at a big-box store, but a slight difference in color, size, or granule texture can create an obvious patch that hurts your home's curb appeal.
 More importantly, using the incorrect type of sealant or nail length can cause new leaks or void your roof’s warranty.
 The Asphalt Roofing Manufacturers Association recommends you hire a qualified roofing professional because they have access to the right tools, safety equipment, and materials to ensure the repair is done correctly and integrates seamlessly with your existing roof.